ChiaPatricia/jia-xu/content/courses/_index.md

 ---
 title: Courses I've taken so far
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  This is a list for my previous data science and machine learning courses which helped me develop the mindset to work like a data scientist / data analyst, and follow a methodology to tackle different types of data science problems.
 author: "Jia Xu"
 show_post_thumbnail: true
 show_author_byline: true